-As a marine biosphere reserve, it covers approximately 10% of the Caribbean sea, with three main islands, surrounded by coastal mangroves swamps and highly intact and productive associated coral reef ecosystems.
+As a marine biosphere reserve, it covers approximately 10% of the Caribbean Sea, with three main islands surrounded by coastal mangroves, swamps, and highly intact and productive associated coral reef ecosystems.

-The Old Providence barrier reef alone is 32 km (20 mi) long and covers an area of 255 sq km (98 sq mi) making it one of the largest coral reefs in the Americas.
-It is identified as a major site of coral and fish diversity and is considered a biodiversity hotspot.
+The Old Providence barrier reef alone is 32 km (20 mi) long and covers an area of 255 sq km (98 sq mi), making it one of the most extensive coral reefs in the Americas.
+It is a crucial coral and fish diversity site and a biodiversity hotspot.